Approximate information maximization for bandit games: Setting

 \section{Setting}

-We consider the classical two-armed stochastic bandit.
-In each round $t$, the agent selects an arm $\Armt \in [K] = \{1, \ldots, K\}$ among a set of $K=2$ choices, solely based on the rewards of the previously pulled arms.
-The chosen arm $k$ then returns a stochastic reward $\Rewardt(k)$, drawn independently of the previous rounds, according to a distribution $\nu_k$ of mean $\marmi{k}\in[0,1]$.
-The goal of the agent is then to maximize its cumulative reward, or equivalently to minimize its pseudo-regret up to round $T$ defined as
+We consider the classic $K$-armed stochastic bandit game.
+In each round $t$, the agent selects an arm $\Armt \in [K] = \{1, \ldots, K\}$ among a set of $K$ choices solely based on the rewards of the previously pulled arms.
+The chosen arm $k$ then returns a stochastic reward $\Rewardt(k)$, drawn independently of the previous rounds, according to a distribution $\nu_k$ of mean $\marmi{k}$.
+We denote by $\N_k(t)$ the number of times the arm~$k$ has been pulled.
+When clear from context, we omit the dependence on $t$ for simplicity.